Careers & RFP’s

 • Bachelor’s degree in a related field.

-• Minimum of three years of experience working directly with Tribal Nations, with preference for experience in the Southwest.
+• Minimum of three years of experience working directly with Tribal Nations and Tribal entities.

-• Minimum of two years of experience in community education and engagement.
+• Minimum of two years of experience in legislative or regulatory affairs.

-• Minimum of two years of experience in communications, media studies, grant writing, or technical reporting.
+• Minimum of two years of experience in science communication, media studies, grant writing, or technical reporting.

 Mindsets